John James (British poet): Life and work

 After a divorce, James married the poet Wendy Mulford in the 1970s, with whom he had a daughter.
-Later he would live with Patricia Coyle who was doing media studies at Anglia Ruskin University where James was an educator on literature and film.
+Later he would live with Patricia Coyle who was a senior lecturer in media studies at Anglia Ruskin University where James was an educator on literature and film.
 His translation of The Prince of Homburg was developed into a stage production in 1982 for Cottesloe Theatre.
 Prior to his death, James became also known as a communist and trade unionist.

-James died on 14 May 2018.
+James died on 14 May 2018, aged 79.